ecilasun/tinysys/software/samples/README.md

 to execute the binary.

-The file transfer code will split the file into 512 byte chunks, base64 encode them, and send them across serial connection to be reconstructed into a file on the device.
+The file transfer code will split the file into chunks, lz4 pack them, and send them across serial connection to be reconstructed into a file on the device.

-This process will take a little longer than sending a binary stream, an alternative packed solution is being worked on.